Allentown Drug Crime Attorney

 If it contains a drug, such as a cardboard box containing marijuana, then it is drug paraphernalia.
 If it is intended to ingest a drug, such as a pipe or bong, then it may be considered drug paraphernalia.

-If you or a loved one are facing drug charges, contact the experienced Pennsylvania drug crime attorney at Regan Law Firm for a free evaluation and consultation on your case.
+If you or a loved one are facing drug charges, contact the experienced Pennsylvania criminal defense attorney at Regan Law Firm for a free evaluation and consultation on your case.
 Call (484) 498-6334 today.
 Check out our drug charges FAQ for more information.